romdalf/accelerating-kubernetes-onboarding/README.md

 # accelerating kubernetes onboarding and application transformation

 This repository provides the content of a webinar held by StorageOS on August 18th 2021.
 The content is for educational purposes, tested on Google Cloud and can be reused freely as-is.

 ## legacy infra

-To illustrate the application transformation, or moving from a bare metal/virtual machine based deployment to a microservice one, a typical multi-tenant CMS like Druapl fits perfectly the example.
+This is the starting point from the webinar, an existing workload that is currently working in a customer environment.
+To illustrate the application migration/transformation, or moving from a bare metal/virtual machine based deployment to a microservice one with or without refactoring, a typical multi-tenant CMS like Druapl fits perfectly the exercice.

 ```
      HAProxy LB -------------- VM01 -------------------------------------  VM02